 By Caitlin Costello

 In order to write something great you must feel deeply about it.
-That is how I write and it is always how I have written.
+That is how I write and it is how I have always written.
 Joan Didion once said, “Something about a situation will bother me, so I will write a piece to find out what it is.”
 In other words, one writes to seek the answers to the questions they never thought you would ask.
-Writing is an a process, an experience, an emotional release, and a rocky road to self-discovery.
+Writing is a process, an experience, an emotional release, and a rocky road to self-discovery.
 Much like one lives to find out, one also writes to find out.

 As a writer, I find myself like Didion, always seeking to discover something new about myself and other people.
 If I am upset or fascinated by something, like Didion says, I can write about it and discover why I am upset or why it matters, because there is nothing healthy about spending an entire lifetime locking up one’s emotions in a psychic vault.
 When writers unlock these safes for a living.

 Emotions are pivotal to my own writing process.
 I use them as a catharsis so that I can process and cope with my own feelings.
 They say that writers have a certain sensibility, and I like to think that it comes from having both highly emotional and yet highly intelligent traits.
 In fact, many writers have what is called emotional intelligence, which is the ability to be aware of, control, and express one’s emotions.
 Emotions are a universal part of the human condition, and a writer uses their emotions almost like a shovel to get to the center of it.
 A writers words are like layers of dirt, flowers, and fauna, as their deeper emotions become unearthed.